Warragul: Newspapers

 Warragul has two weekly local newspapers, The Warragul and Drouin Gazette and a free publication, The West Gippsland Trader.
 According to the Warragul Regional Newspapers website, The Gazette and The Trader are distributed to locations from as far as Pakenham to Moe and from Poowong to Noojee, covering over 40,000 readers.

 Warragul also has a free twice-monthly print and online newspaper, the Warragul & Baw Baw Citizen.
 The Warragul Citizen was established in 2011 as a quarterly print paper before becoming bi-monthly in 2012, covering Warragul, Drouin and Yarragon.
 The paper's online news offering started in late 2011 and covers all of Baw Baw.
 The paper moved to being online-only in 2013, printing the last physical edition of its original run in February.
 In 2014 the paper announced it would return to print with monthly editions from 11 July, changing the name to Warragul & Baw Baw Citizen in the process.

 The West Gippsland Gazette was published from 1898 to 1930 in Warragul; it has been digitised and is available on Trove.

 Radio

 Warragul has two commercial radio stations, 531 3GG and 94.3 Triple M Gippsland.
 3GG commenced in 1937, then known as 3UL.
 It changed its name to 3GG in 1989.
 Triple M Gippsland commenced broadcasting in 2002.
 Initially known as Sea FM and later Star FM and Hit FM.

 Warragul also receives the Drouin-based West Gippsland Community Radio, 103.1 3BBR FM.

+Warragul has community radio station for print disability, Vision Australia Radio Warragul broadcasts on 93.5FM.

 The radio reception available in Warragul includes many of the Melbourne commercial stations (such as 105.1 Triple M, Smooth 91.5, 3AW 693, Nova 100), ABC Broadcasters (774 ABC Melbourne, 96.7 Triple J and 100.7 ABC Gippsland) and Gippsland commercial stations based further east in Traralgon (99.5 TRFM and Gold 1242).